amragaey/bone101/Support/bone101/UI/README.md

 Use bar.create to create a new sliderbar object, the bar properties are: color, outline color, height, length, move status, slider position.
 The function creates the sliderbar based on the connected button, for example `pwm` button generates a frequency slider that differs to the timing slider in that it doesn't add 's' to the number.

 **arguments**:
-- b: probe: button object to be connected to.
+- probe: button object to be connected to.
 - pin: pin object to be connected to.

 ```javascript